A HISTORICAL RECORD: CREATION TO PATRIARCHS

 On top of that, social media, and even "Bible scholars", are telling us that it is just stories, metaphores, legends,...take your pick.
 Worthy of attention, but not true history.

-As we have said repeatedly in the past 5 Study Units, this is as wrong as can be.
-The Bible is a historical narrative, and wherever we have facts available from archaeology and similar disciplines, the Biblical facts have been validated.
+As we have said in previous units, the Bible is a historical narrative, and wherever we have facts available from archaeology and similar disciplines, the Biblical facts have been validated.
+(We might refer to archaeological discoveries here and there, but it is not the main focus of this study.
+See the "Resources" page for suggested material on achaeology.)

-These factors also apply to the historical record in the Bible: only what is important to its central premise was recorded for us.
+These factors also apply to the historical record in the Bible: only what is important to its central message was recorded for us.

 Biblical history is a special type of history, salvation history: historical facts, but focused on salvation.
 It is the history of God's ongoing work to restore humanity to a right relationship with Him after the Fall, emphasising God's initiative and involvement in the lives of His people.
 The first two chapters of the Bible give us a brief picture of the original relationship, and everything else deals in some or other way with the breaking and restoration of that relationship.